 After NYC, with the Dopey looming over our heads, hubby and I took a much-needed 2-week break from running.
 During that time I stuck to cross-training at spin class instead.
 We slowly eased our way back to the Dopey training plan during the second week of November.
 Once December started, we kicked our marathon training back into high gear.
 On top of the usual training miles, you need to put in, I decided to do a 31-day fundraising challenge to get more donations for Team Fox.
 Armed with my Charity Miles app and my Asics sneakers, I logged at least one mile every day (missing only 1) during the 31 days.
 My generous supporters donated more than $500 to Michael J Fox Foundation in addition to the money raised I raised using my Charity Miles app.

-Day 1: The 5k was on Thursday, and it was a chilly!
+Day 1: The 5k was on Thursday, and it was chilly!
 We decided to abandon our initial plan of only walking.
-Instead we opted for an informal run/walk ratio of run as long as you want, and then walked for a while.
+Instead, we opted for an informal run/walk ratio of running as long as you want and then walking for a while.
 Not at all precise, but we just listened to what our bodies said and kept it slow and steady.
 Medal count: 1

 At mile 24 we stopped at the Team Fox cheer section and downed some Oreos.
 That is when we decided we were so far off our PR pace that we should just have fun with the last few miles.
 We stopped for some pics and even hit the Cava del Tequila for a preemptive celebratory shot.
 We strolled in through the finish line exhausted and accomplished.
 I even stopped for a selfie with Mickey at the finish, which is something I had never done in the previous 7 times I had completed the race.
 Medal count: 6

-~Rose Babcock is still a charity runner, carb enthusiast, and is now 8-time Walt Disney World Marathon survivor.
+~Rose Babcock is still a charity runner, and carb enthusiast, and is now an 8-time Walt Disney World Marathon survivor.